Protosphyraena: History and taxonomy

 As is the case with many fossil vertebrates discovered by 19th century paleontologists, the taxonomy of Protosphyraena has had a confusing history.
 Fossil pectoral spines belonging to this taxon were first recognized in 1822, from chalk deposits in England, by Gideon Mantell, the physician and geologist who also discovered the dinosaur Iguanodon.
 In 1857, the fish was named Protosphyraena ferox by the renowned American naturalist and paleontologist, Joseph Leidy, based on Mantell's English finds.
 Earlier, Leidy had published an illustration of a Protosphyraena tooth from the Cretaceous-aged Navesink Formation of New Jersey (Maastrichtian), but mistakenly identified it as having come from a dinosaur.
 During the 1870s, B. F. Mudge, a fossil collector supplying material to rival paleontologists Edward Drinker Cope and Othniel Charles Marsh, discovered a number of specimens of Protosphyraena in Niobrara exposures in Rooks and Ellis counties in Kansas and sent them back east.
 Between 1873 and 1877, Cope renamed three species based on Mudge's specimens, all of which would eventually be recognized as belonging to the genus Protosphyraena: Erisichte nitida, "Portheus" gladius, and "Pelecopterus" pernicciosus.
 Between 1895 and 1903, paleontologists in America and England, including Arthur Smith Woodward (1895), Loomis (1900), O. P. Hay (1903), in a series of important works, reviewed the genus, adding much to our understanding of this fish.

 Today, two species of Protosphyraena are recognized from the Niobrara Chalk of the western United States: P. nitida and P. perniciosa.
 An additional species, P. bentonianum was named by Albin Stewart in 1898, based on a specimen from the older Lincoln Member of the Greenhorn Limestone (Upper Cenomanian).
 Perhaps the oldest remains of Protosphyraena in North America have come from the upper beds of the Dakota Sandstone (middle Cenomanian) in Russell County, Kansas (Everhart, 2005; p.
 91).

 The species Australopachycormus hurleyi (meaning "southern Pachycormus" and named after Tom Hurley, who discovered the holotype specimen) was a long-billed pachycormid from the Albian of Queensland, Australia, that was noted to be the earliest Cretaceous pachycormid from the Southern Hemisphere.
 It was already noted to closely resemble Protosphyraena during its description.
 Later studies have found Australopachycormus to be indistinguishable from Protosphyraena, and they have thus been synonymized.
 The presence of Protosphyraena in Australia suggests that it had already achieved a very wide global distribution early on in its evolutionary history.
+In 2026, Kanarkina and colleagues compared various Albian protosphyraenine specimens including the articulated skull from the United Kingdom and the holotype of Australopachycormus, and concluded that the proposed differences remain unclear.